catherine-lim/memorymatch/README.md

 <details>
 <summary> &#8592; Click arrow for details</summary>

-Matching card game made with Javascript, jQuery, HTML, and CSS

 1. Memory match is a matching game in which a player attempts to match the images contained on "playing cards".
 2. There are a total of 18 cards: